You are here

 Advancing Research with AWS

-Amazon Web Services (AWS) has provided Pitt with $100,000 in credit for the no-cost use of applicable AWS cloud services for conducting research.
-The program aims to support projects that seek to build a cloud-hosted service, software, or tools, and migrate research processes or open data to the cloud.
-More than 30 requests have been received for up to $5,000 in AWS promotional credit.
+Amazon Web Services (AWS) provided Pitt with $100,000 in credit for the no-cost use of applicable AWS cloud services for conducting research.
+The program aimed to support projects that seek to build a cloud-hosted service, software, or tools, and migrate research processes or open data to the cloud.
+More than 30 requests were received for up to $5,000 in AWS promotional credit.

 “The availability of the AWS cloud service helps improve our research performance.
 It provides scalable and cost-effective computational resources, customized based on our need, as well as easy access to a wide range of bioinformatics tools and databases for efficiently processing and analyzing large genomic datasets.
 In addition, AWS is a stable running environment that we can access remotely and that remains unaffected by severe weather or electronic outages.”